 The Doom of Valyria is the name for the cataclysm of an unspecified nature that caused the collapse of the Valyrian Freehold which had, prior to the Doom, been prospering for 5,000 years.
-It occurred approximately a century before the Targaryen Conquest of Westeros.
+It occurred approximately a century before the Targaryen Conquest of Westeros, in 102BC.
 A century of blood and chaos followed the Doom of Valyria.
 Valyrian spells, knowledge and recorded history were lost in the Doom.

 Foreshadowing of the Doom